-The student management system has been used for your application.
+The student management system (eCampus) has been used for your application.
 Now it is used for administrative purposes and keeps you informed about your grades, forms and re-registration and semester contribution.
-It is called 'eCampus' and you can log in here.
+Moreover, if you should move during your studies, you can inform us of your new address here, too.
+You can log in here.